A Tribute to the Unsung heroes

 Lastly, may the souls of the following unsung and departed heroes who waged the ‘war’ against the draconian one party state machinery in October 1967 rest in eternal peace:

-Escaped successfully: George Kanyanya; Manson Chiumia; Ian Munthali; J.B.
+Escaped successfully on the 11th October 1967: George Kanyanya; Manson Chiumia; Ian Munthali; J.B.
 Stennings Msiska; and finally Frank Jiya as the only surviving combatant still alive today to tell the true story about Mwanza ‘war’ 50 years later.

 Long Live Malawi!